A dynamical approach to the study of instability near Couette flow: Introduction

-It is an interesting project to study the long time behavior of solutions of the corresponding linear and nonlinear problems. \end{remark} \begin{remark} In \cite{Lin2003}, Lin proved the existence of (un)stable eigenvalues for the shear flow in the $\mathcal K^+$ class (see \cite{Lin2003} for the definition) with additional spectral assumption on the corresponding Schr{\"o}dinger type operator.
-By our energy method, to obtain the existence of a growing mode, it is not necessary to check the spectral assumption. \end{remark} \begin{remark} For the nonlinear instability, we refer to \cite{Grenier2000}.
+\begin{remark} In \cite{Lin2003}, Lin proved the existence of (un)stable eigenvalues for the shear flow in the $\mathcal K^+$ class (see \cite{Lin2003} for the definition) with additional spectral assumption on the corresponding Schr{\"o}dinger type operator.
+By our dynamical approach, to obtain the existence of a growing mode, it is not necessary to check the spectral assumption. \end{remark} \begin{remark} For the nonlinear instability, we refer to \cite{Grenier2000}.
 We remark that such nonlinear instability also holds for the shear flow $\big(b_{0}(y),0\big)$. \end{remark}